www.scantips.com

 Lens magnification is Not affected by sensor size, the lens simply does what it does, and the sensor captures what it is able to see.
 A mountable macro lens that does 1:1 simply does 1:1 size on any size sensor, but a larger sensor sees a larger field.
 Field size is affected by sensor size, and Field of View may be cropped proportionally smaller by a smaller sensor, but an object size in the lens image is unchanged (if focal length and distance are unchanged).
 Magnification is f/d, and is directly proportional to focal length or inversely to distance.
 2x focal length is 2x more magnification of field size.
 2x distance is 1/2 the magnification of field size.
 Therefore the combination of 2x focal length AND 2x distance together remain the same magnification and same field size.
 See the Depth of Field page for more about using that principle.

-Actually knowing the precise accurate sensor size is the key to Field of View accuracy.
+Actually knowing the accurate precise sensor size and distance is the key to Field of View accuracy (but approximations may be useful too).

 Next page is a chart of angular Field of View (degrees) for many lens focal lengths and a few popular sensors.